Maio of Bari: Heading the government

 His enemies spread rumours that he was aiming to seize the crown, that he had already seized the regalia with the help of Queen Margaret, with whom he was certainly in bed, and that he was even planning the king's assassination: with the help of the pope.
-Certainly all such allegations were patent nonsense, but a conspiracy arose on the peninsula around one Matthew Bonnellus, who planned to assassinate the admiral himself.
-Bonnellus was an intimate of Maio, who wished to marry his daughter to him, and therefore well-positioned to strike the undoing blow.
+Certainly, all such allegations were patent nonsense, but a conspiracy arose on the peninsula around one Matthew Bonnellus, who planned to assassinate the admiral himself.
+Bonnellus was an intimate of Maio, who wished to marry his daughter to him, and therefore was well-positioned to strike the undoing blow.
 While Maio prepared a wedding, Bonnellus prepared an assassination.
 On 10 November 1160, in the street called Via Coperta, Bonnellus and his conspirators stabbed Maio to death and severely wounded his chief protégé, Matthew of Ajello.
 Maio's wife and children were quickly whisked away as a mob descended on his palace.
 It was a brutal end.

 Maio's influence as a courtier of William was great.
 His administration is noted primarily for consolidating the centralisation begun under the first two Rogers.
 Though he neglected the widespread conquests (wrought largely by George of Antioch) of the kingdom, he assured a stability that proved after his death to be very volatile.
 The King's confidence in him was so great as to result in the nomination of his brother Stephen and his brother-in-law Simon to high posts of captain in Apulia and seneschal.
 According to his enemy the chronicler "Hugo Falcandus" put it:

 This Maio was a very monster; indeed, it would be impossible to find vermin more loathsome, more pernicious or more damaging to the Kingdom.
 His character was capable of any baseness, and his eloquence was equal to his character.
 Great was his facility for pretence or dissimulation at will.
 He was, in addition, much given to debauchery, for ever seeking to bring noble matrons and virgins to his bed; the more unstained their virtue, the more ardently did he strive to possess them.

 Maio wrote an "Exposition of the Lord's Prayer" in the scholastic tradition.